reschlegel/geo/README.md

 > **Docker Compose encounters and ERROR with the flask container**

 The app should still function, this could depend on your network timeout settings.

+> **aufs Error when trying to mount volume**

+This can happen when using the app in a Live-disk Linux VM.
+Use a fully installed OS instead.